mt104/KramHubitat/README.md

 Mark Turner mark@kram.org

-**Uptime Robot** - Polls your [Uptime Robot](https://uptimerobot.com) account, creating and updating the status of a virtual contact sensor chid device for each of your monitors.
+**Uptime Robot** - Polls your [Uptime Robot](https://uptimerobot.com) account, creating and updating the status of a virtual contact sensor child device for each of your monitors.
 Closed means up.
 Open means down.